marchoeppner/gmo-check/docs/developer.md

 ## Github workflows

 Github supports the automatic execution of specific tasks on code branches, such as the automatic linting of the code base or building and pushing of Docker containers.
 To add github workflows to your repository, place them into the sub-directory `.github/workflows`.

-### Docker containers

-In order to automatically push Docker containers, you must add your docker username and API token as secrets to your repository (DOCKERHUB_USERNAME and DOCKERHUB_TOKEN).
-Secrets can be created under Settings/Secrets and Variables/Actions.
-Of course, you also need to have an account on Dockerhub and generate a permanent token.
-The relevant workflow actions are included in `dot_github/workflows`.
-These will read the `Dockerfile` from the root of this repository, import environment.yml (if you wish to install conda packages into the container), build the whole thing and push the container to an appropriate dockerhub repository

 ## How to start